 After visiting the towns of Zagori, head to Ioannina, the capital city of the Zagori region, to enjoy one of the oldest lakes in the world, Lake Pamvotis.

-Spending time on the mainland of Greece before hopping over to the islands is a great way to discover Greek culture and Greece without hoards of tourists.
+Spending 7 days or more in this part of Greece before hopping over to the islands is a great way to discover Greek culture and Greece without hoards of tourists.

 Are you planning to explore mainland Greece?
 Have any questions about this itinerary?
 Let us know in the comments!